What are Current Liabilities?

 Enter your name and email in the form below and download the free template now!

 How are current liabilities generated?

-A company will always incur inevitable expenses for running its business operations and sometimes the capital and operational resources from where to get the cash to pay the bills are not enough to cover for it.
+A company incurs inevitable expenses for running its business operations, and sometimes the capital and operational resources to pay the bills are not enough to cover for them.
 As a result, credit terms and loan facilities offered by suppliers and lenders are often the solution to this shortfall.
-A company will also incur a tax payable within any operating year that it makes a profit and thus, owes a portion of this profit to the government.
+A company will also incur a tax payable within any operating year that it makes a profit and, thus, owes a portion of this profit to the government.

-There are various categories of current liabilities and the most common is the accounts payable, which arise from a purchase that has not been fully paid off yet, or where the company has recurring credit terms with its suppliers.
-Other current liabilities include accrued expenses, short-term notes payable, current portion of long-term notes payable, and income tax payable.
+There are various categories of current liabilities.
+The most common is the accounts payable, which arise from a purchase that has not been fully paid off yet, or where the company has recurring credit terms with its suppliers.
+Other categories include accrued expenses, short-term notes payable, current portion of long-term notes payable, and income tax payable.

 These are all important factors for forecasting and valuation.

 Thank you for reading the CFI guide to current liabilities on the balance sheet.
-To keep learning and advancing your career we highly recommend these additional resources:
+To keep learning and advancing your career, we highly recommend these additional CFI resources: